 CMHA’s Mental Health Week is here, and this year’s theme is #GetReal, a campaign aimed at naming, expressing and dealing with our emotions.
-Considering that many students and employees are experiencing heightened emotions these days as a result of the ongoing COVID-19 pandemic, it’s an important issue to address.
+Considering that many students are experiencing heightened emotions these days as a result of the ongoing COVID-19 pandemic, it’s an important issue to address.
 Whenever I talk to friends, family or colleagues, or even scroll through social media, it’s clear that most of us are grappling with their emotional health right now – and rightfully so.
 However, if we allow our emotions to overwhelm us, especially over a long period of time, we could be doing more harm than good for our overall health, and this could impact our ability to perform well at work or school and function normally at home.

 Self-awareness and acceptance

 Oftentimes, people try to suppress their emotions.
 Unfortunately, this is an ineffective way of dealing with them.
 Instead, I encourage people to acknowledge the emotions they’re experiencing by asking themselves: “Do I feel sad, disappointed, angry, or hurt, etc.?”
 By exploring our emotions and actually naming what we’re experiencing, it can help us pinpoint what the actual cause is and allow us to effectively address it.

 Additionally, I encourage you to provide your students with the opportunity to address their emotions throughout their workday.
 If they feel overwhelmed, allow them to step away from their environment for a moment and address their feelings – without fear of being reprimanded.
 This goes for those working or studying virtually as well.
 Otherwise, suppressing emotions during our day could lead to tension and conflict among colleagues, classmates, and family members, and affect morale and productivity.